ericrogler/Green-Book/Z004_Management_General_Teaching.md

 - Drugs and alcohol account for 10% of violations.
 - There's on average 2 disciplinary actions per student (132892 DAs vs 64538 students).

 By these metrics, I have high confidence you *will* deal with troublemakers during any year of teaching.
 It's possible one student, or multiple, can cause significant issues every single day of teaching.

+Additionally, disciplinary actions recorded above do NOT include redirection, warnings, etc. that happened before the action is issued, as well as any time lost during instruction due to behaviors.
+This can potentially mean at least 2 things requiring further investigation:
+1. Disciplinary actions being down doesn't necessarily correlate with improved behaviors
+2. New systems implemented may affect how disciplinary actions are tracked to show things improved *only at the surface level.*

 In terms of the teaching role itself, from what I've seen and experienced in addition to [what I read from RAND](https://www.rand.org/content/dam/rand/pubs/research_reports/RRA1100/RRA1108-12/RAND_RRA1108-12.pdf) (Doan, Steiner, & Pandey, 2024) and the [School Pulse Panel](https://nces.ed.gov/surveys/spp/results.asp) (2025), I'd probably give you this ordered list in overall difficulty:
 - Special Education